operand/agency/README.md

 ## What are some known limitations or issues?

 * It's a new project, so keep that in mind in terms of completeness, but see the plans below for where this is heading.
 Core functionality is pretty well tested at the moment.

 * This library makes use of threads for each individual agent.
 Multithreading is limited by python's GIL, meaning if you run a CPU bound model other agents will have to wait for their "turn".
 This goes for anything else you might define as an "agent", if it is CPU heavy it will block other agents.
 Note that I/O does not block, so networked backends or services will execute in parallel.
-Other forms of multiprocessing to avoid the GIL may eventually be considered.
+Other forms of multiprocessing to avoid the GIL will be considered.

 * This API does NOT assume or enforce predefined roles like "user", "system", "assistant", etc. This is an intentional decision and is not likely to change.